MeteoSwiss-APN/fls_sat_verif/README.rst

         - end: e.g. 202112312345
         - intervall: 1h, 3h
         !
 The satellite files are available at :45 only!
+    3. Manually check whether files are available, if many files are missing, get in contact with Uli Hamann & Daniel Leuenberger

 2. Prepare COSMO input data: Retrieve from archive, extract TQC